relationship-science

 By Growing Us Team December 19, 2025 8 min read

-I was skeptical about the Gottman Method at first.
+We were skeptical about the Gottman Method at first.

-I was skeptical because every relationship article on the internet name-drops Gottman like it's a magic password to credibility, but then offers generic advice that has nothing to do with his actual methods.
+We were skeptical because every relationship article on the internet name-drops Gottman like it's a magic password to credibility, but then offers generic advice that has nothing to do with his actual methods.

 We'd been trying to reinvent the wheel when someone had already done the research on what questions actually help couples stay connected.